• Home

 Research

 Faculty members are expected to remain active in their fields by keeping abreast of current developments and maintaining an ongoing, continuous record of scholarly productivity.
-In the Department of French, Francophone & Italian Studies, scholarship is defined as research conducted, the results of which are submitted for professional evaluation, review, and criticism to peers through recognized media.
+In the Department of French, Francophone and Italian Studies, scholarship is defined as research conducted, the results of which are submitted for professional evaluation, review, and criticism to peers through recognized media.
 The most significant measure of scholarly productivity includes: publication of books, monographs, articles in refereed journals and venues, critical editions, translations or anthologies with scholarly critical apparatus.
 Publication in in non-refereed journals and in-house media is also valued but does not carry as much weight.
 Competitive awards and grants from agencies of national standing are another useful index of an individual’s success in obtaining recognition for research.
 Scholarly production can take many forms.
 These include, but are not restricted to: electronic publishing, databases, translations, editing academic journals and collected works.

 Participation in symposia, conferences, and professional meetings is another outlet for publicizing and testing the results of one’s research.
 The presentation of papers often lacks the formal review procedure and critical response provided by publications, and in those cases such activity is not sufficient in itself as evidence of scholarly productivity.
 Both the quality of research and the quantity of research will be valued.